|Has Nested in Park|

 You can see Tufted Titmice in any part of the park.
 They are vocal and aggressive, so they are not difficult to find.

-Titmice frequently go into the stream to bathe.
-They sometimes get very wet before flying to a bush to preen.
+They frequently go into the stream to bathe, sometimes getting very wet before flying to a bush to preen.

 Origin of Names